dbanetto/uni/assign2/report.md

                      ->  Seq Scan on loaned_book  (cost=0.00..1.26 rows=26 width=4)
                      ->  Hash  (cost=1.23..1.23 rows=23 width=132)
                            ->  Seq Scan on customer  (cost=0.00..1.23 rows=23 width=132)
-(10 rows)
 ```

+The speed up of 95.76%.
+This assumes that in the case that there are 100 1\^{st} / 2\^{nd} / 3\^{rd} equal
+do not all need to be in the final result and the top 3 borrowers of books is good enough.
 This speedup is a result of removing the sub-queries that repeated work that could not
 be optimised.
-However the use of `COUNT(*)` twice in the optimized query is only calculated once and removed
+However the use of `COUNT(*)` multiple times in the optimized query is only
-the need for a sub-query.
+calculated once and removed the need for a sub-query.

+The use of sub-queries would of blown out the estimated cost.
+This is due to the estimated cost for sub-queries are multiplied by
+the number of rows they operate over, so even if the query has an estimated
+cost of 1 if it runs over 5 or more tuples it will not reach the goal of
+95% speedup.